lc-cs-172/fall-2025/syllabus.md

 Classroom.
 Assignments are designed to help you master and apply what we are learning in class.  **Assignments are due on Friday at 11:59 PM of the week they are due.** Points will be taken off if submitted late; in some cases, late assignments will not receive any credit.
-Simple assignments are usually due in about a week.
-More involved assignments will usually have 2 weeks to complete.
+Simple assignments are due in about a week.
+More involved assignments will have about 2 weeks to complete.

 ## Late Policy